 How To Leverage Social Proof For Relevant Content Reach

-What would you say if you saw a person shouting at the top of their voice with no one paying attention?
-Such a person will come across as either not making sense or having gone overboard.
+Using social proof, wide content reach is the validity of a job well done for any content writer.
+What if you saw a person shouting at the top of their voice with no one paying attention?
+You will assume the person is either not making sense or crazy.
+That’s a typical description of what content without audience participation feels like.

 The above scenario fits over 87% of contents on the internet today.
-From website copy texts to blog articles and social media posts and publications, most of the contents around have very few, if any audience participation.
+From website copy texts to blog articles and social media posts and publications, most of the contents around have very few or no audience participation at all.
+Unlike the scenario above, I personally think bulk of contents on the internet do make a whole lot of sense.
+However, they are mostly not seen by those who actually need them.

-Without much fuss, the crux of the problem, based on my research; stems from either of two broad reasons.
+Based on my research, the above problem stems from one among these two broad reasons.
 Either the content is shared to the wrong audience or they are not being shared at all.
+This is where many content marketers get it wrong as they usually think that the articles will promote themselves naturally.

-Here are a few tricks to make your contents more engaging and yield result.
+Here are a few tricks to make your contents more engaging and yield results.

 Now, have 20 of your friends with 500+ followers share the same article on their social accounts.
 All things being equal, they may get 10% content penetration each on their followers.